teikalang/teika/design/SYNTAX.md

 The advantages of this is that it's way more succinct for most functions and it's a common feature in other programming languages.

-The disadvantage is that it's not straightforward to explain to users that `f = x -> x` is the same as `f x = x`.
+The disadvantage is that it's not straightforward to explain to users that `f = x -> x` is the same as `f x = x`, it also doesn't work with binding + constraint such as `x: Int -> Int = x -> x`.

 This was decided to be a reasonable choice due to type constructors.
+And as constraints + lambda should not be common.

 ```rust
 Packet {A} = {